By: Mark Beaumont / The Independent

 With Scott's quirky, funny and sing-a-long lyrics, accompanied by Malcolm and Angus' riffs, AC/DC found the formula that would propel them to the pinnacle of rock stardom.
 Classic songs like It's a Long Way to the Top (If You Wanna Rock'n'Roll), TNT and Dirty Deeds Done Dirt Cheap paved the way for the 1979 album Highway to Hell and international success.

 With his tight T-shirts, ripped denim jackets and tattoos, Scott embodied the rebellion of hard rock music.
 Just sexy enough to attract girls and tough enough for bikers, he became an icon.
 Unfortunately, it also epitomized the classic trajectory of rock 'n' roll addiction and tragedy.
-He died aged 33 of alcohol poisoning in February 1980, shortly before the album Back in Black to become the second best-selling album of all time – behind the album Thriller of Michael Jackson.
+He died aged 33 of alcohol poisoning in February 1980, shortly before the album Back in Black to become the second best-selling album of all time - after the album Thriller of Michael Jackson.

 Before his first appearance, the 28-year-old, born in Scotland but a resident of Australia since the age of six, was already used to failure and danger.
 His 1972 marriage to Irene Thornton was falling apart due to emotional distance and his drinking and drug habits.
 After a dispute with his band The Mount Lofty Rangers, he had a drunken motorcycle accident and was in a coma for three days.
 Lost, injured and doing temporary work, he had nothing to lose when he was urged to perform with the new band AC/DC, who wanted to replace their singer, Dave Evans.
 Scott agreed and was amazed by what he saw.
 "A little boy in a school uniform [Angus], going crazy, and I laughed," he said in the documentary Let There Be Rock.
 He officially became part of the group, thanks to his ability to adapt to any type of group.